Polarized morphisms between abelian varieties: Polarizability criteria

 \subsection{Elliptic curves}

-In the particular case of elliptic curves, one can get a precise condition for polarizability.
-This is due to the fact that the variety is simple on the one hand and the fact that the divisor support is just a point on the other hand.

-\begin{prop} Let $E$ be an elliptic curve over a field $k$ of characteristic zero and $f$ be an isogeny of $E$ of degree $d$.
+In the particular case of elliptic curves, one can obtain a precise condition for polarizability.
+There are two reasons for this: the variety is simple and the divisor support is just a point. \begin{prop} Let $E$ be an elliptic curve over a field $k$ of characteristic zero and $f$ be an isogeny of $E$ of degree $d$.
 We denote by $E[2]$ the group of $2$-torsion points over $\bar{k}$.
 Then we have \end{prop}

 \begin{proof} Let $H=E[2]\cap \mathrm{Ker}(f)$ and $G=\mathrm{Ker}(f)\backslash H$.
 Let $m=\mathrm{Card}(H)$.
 We know that $m\in\{1,2,4\}$.
 Let us choose any short Weierstrass model $y^2=x^3+ax+b$.
 We calculate: and as $\mathrm{div}(x-x(P))=(P)+(-P)-2(O)$, we have thus $\displaystyle{f^*(O)\sim \sum_{P\in{H}}(P)+(d-m)(O)}$.
 Then we have three cases: \begin{itemize} \item[$\bullet$] if $m=1$, then $H=\{O\}$ and $f^{*}(O)\sim (O)+(d-1)(O) \sim d(O)$, \item[$\bullet$] if $m=2$, then $H=\{O,\,P\}$ and $f^{*}(O)\sim (O)+(P)+(d-2)(O) \sim (P)+(d-1)(O)$, then the divisor $D=(P)-(O)$ is of degree $0$ but is not the divisor of a rational function on $E$ because $P-O\neq O$, \item[$\bullet$] if $m=4$, then $H=\{O,P_1,P_2, P_1+P_2\}$ and $f^{*}(O)\sim (O)+(P_1)+(P_2)+(P_1+P_2)+(d-4)(O) \sim d(O)$ because $\mathrm{div}(y)=(P_1)+(P_2)+(P_1+P_2)-3(O)$. \end{itemize} \end{proof}